 2. Learn about the Indigenous land you’re on

 Indigenous peoples have cared for the land, waters and all living things since time immemorial.
-We need Indigenous knowledge and solutions to counter the climate crisis.
 Ongoing colonization means their cultures are under threat.
 Find out more about the Indigenous land you’re on: native-land.ca.
 Learn more about land acknowledgements and beyond.

 Research together and talk about this with the kids in your life.
 Here are some initial questions you could explore:

 - What and whose territories are you on?
 How do Indigenous peoples refer to the place where you live, how is it pronounced?

 - What Indigenous laws or treaties exist?

 - What are Indigenous teachings on land stewardship and maintaining relationships with other-than-human beings?